thesteve0/vdoc-mkdocs/docs/getting_started/index.md

 The basic getting started  will cover essentials ideas and functionality in both the API and the Application.

-After this getting started you should be on your way to tackling your projects with FiftyOne.
-You can move on to a getting more specific to your work, try some of the tutorials, or just dive right in.
+The focused getting starteds are intended to for those with basic familiarty with FifyOne.
+Their content should be considered a good starting place to learn the basics about more specific tasks and workflows in FiftyOne.

 For the bare bones getting started:

 1. [Install](install.md)
 2. [Set up](virtualenv.md) a virtual environment
+3. load data
+4. get a datasummary
+5. look at a sample
+6. load the app
+7.
 3. GO!